hamza-024/Yisp/README.md

       Test 10 - mod(10, 3): 1 - PASS
       ```
 ### Sprint 4 Tests

-This section outlines the testing for Sprint 4 functionality. **Sprint 4 primarily focuses on the `eval` function**, which evaluates expressions in the environment.
-It also tests how `eval` interacts with other Lisp functions, such as `set`, `quote`, and arithmetic operations.
-Each test includes the input provided, its explanation, the expected output, the actual test run, and whether it passed or failed.

 ---

 #### **What is being tested in Sprint 4?**
 1. **Evaluate a number or symbol.**